 Travel and tourism in Colombia - statistics & facts

 Colombia, located in the northern corner of South America, went from being considered one of the most dangerous places worldwide in the 1990s and early 2000s to a booming travel destination in recent years.
-The 50-million nation experienced a significant increase in international tourism volume between the mid-2000s and 2019, despite a strong decline in 2010.
-But like most countries worldwide, the tourism sector in the Latin American country was strongly disrupted by the coronavirus (COVID-19) pandemic.
-As a result, its number of international tourist arrival was cut in more than half in 2020.
+The 50-million nation experienced an overall increase in international tourism volume between the mid-2000s and 2019, despite a significant decline in 2010.
+After the disruption of tourism by the COVID-19 pandemic in 2020 and 2021, the South American country hit a record of more than 4.5 million international visitors in 2022, excluding same-day travelers like cruise passengers.

 This text provides general information.
 Statista assumes no